quixotic120/SilentStepStick/docu/FAQ.md

 An **emergency stop** can be realized, when the ```EN/CFG6``` pin is set to ```VIO```.
 This will switch off all power drivers and will put the motor into freewheeling.

-## The motor makes noise in spreadCycle mode when not it is not in motion?
+## The motor makes noise in spreadCycle mode when it is not moving?
 A motor supply voltage of 12V is in most cases to low and in general the sound gets quieter if the motor supply voltage is above 18V.